 |PSYCH 521||The Structure of Human Thought: Concepts, Language and Culture||4|

 |PSYCH 526||The Criminal Mind: Forensic and Psychobiological Perspectives||4|

 |PSYCH 532||Psychological Effects of the Internet||4|

-Capstone courses allow students to engage in depth with particular content areas in psychology in a seminar setting.
+Capstone courses allow students to explore current research in psychology in a seminar setting.
 One course is required:

 |PSYCH 601||Current Topics in Psychology (many separate topics each semester)||3|